gregorybchris/myxa/README.md

 # Remove a package dependency
 mx remove <dep-name>

+# Lock the package dependencies
+mx lock

+# Update all package dependencies to the highest compatible versions
+mx update

 # Check whether there are breaking changes
 mx check

 # Publish to the index
 mx publish

-# Update all package dependencies to the highest compatible versions
-mx update

 # Show index info
 mx index